belgif/thematic/URI/iceg_uri_standard.md

-# URI standard for all Belgian government bodies (Federal + Regional)
+# ICEG-standard for URI's in data

 ## Contents